U.K. police launch murder probe after 39 bodies found in truck

 Prime Minister Boris Johnson said on Twitter he was "appalled" by the incident.

-The discovery came two days after British authorities searched properties in Grays, Essex and other locations in the southeastern area as part of an ongoing investigation into migrant smuggling.
+The discovery came two days after British authorities searched properties in Grays, Essex and other locations in the region as part of an ongoing investigation into migrant smuggling.

-The British National Crime Agency said in a statement released Monday that five men were arrested in southern England, after 13 migrants were found in a lorry at the port of Calais, France on Saturday evening.
-Neither the Essex Police nor the National Crime Agency were available to give a comment on any potential connection between the two cases.
+The British National Crime Agency said in a statement released Monday that five men were arrested in southern England after 13 migrants were found in a truck at the port of Calais, France, on Saturday evening.
+Neither the Essex Police nor Britain's National Crime Agency were immediately available to comment on any potential connection between the two cases.

 In 2001, a Dutch truck driver was convicted of manslaughter for the deaths of 58 Chinese immigrants who suffocated in the back of his tomato truck that was found in Dover, southern England.